Skip to content

 What are the main factors in deciding if a director is an employee or a contractor?

-The main factors are whether they hold a statutory office, the level of company control over their work, if there is an ongoing mutual obligation for work, the extent of financial risk taken on, and whether employment benefits/arrangements are provided.
+The main factors are whether they hold a statutory office, the level of company control over their work, whether there is an ongoing mutual obligation for work, the extent of financial risk taken on, and whether employment benefits/arrangements are provided.
 A director’s fiduciary duties also suggest employment.

 What duties do company directors owe?